The Evolution of the Doctrine of the Trinity

 Philo Judaeus was a Hellenized Jewish philosopher who lived in Alexandria, Egypt around the time of Christ.
 He is best known for blending elements of pagan religions such as Platonism, Stoicism, and Gnostic Mysticism with his own Judaism in a series of commentaries on the Old Testament.
 These commentaries later had a profound impact upon the theology of many early church fathers.

 In Philo’s commentary, this crucial difference between the Greek Logos and the Hebrew logos becomes blurred.
-He depicts God’s logos as everything from abstract reason11 to a quasi-independent “second god.“12 Indeed, it is Philo who introduces the idea that the Old Testament angel of the LORD does not merely deliver the logos of God, but actually is the logos of God.13 In so doing, he portrays God’s logos in a way that “far outstrips anything said in the OT or LXX [Septuagint].”
-14
+He depicts God’s logos as everything from abstract reason15 to a quasi-independent “second god.“16 He also introduces the idea that the Old Testament angel of the LORD does not merely deliver the logos of God, but actually is the logos of God.17 In so doing, he portrays God’s logos in a way that “far outstrips anything said in the OT or LXX [Septuagint].”
+18

 Justin Martyr (100 – 165 AD)